-My sweet family of four weren’t allowed to be in the same room.
-But we made the best of it and took turns with our little girl.
+My sweet family of four weren’t allowed to be in the same room, but we made the best of it and took turns with our little girl.
 We made FaceTime calls to family and friends.
-People sent Selah videos to cheer her up.
-Our friends brought us a delicious Christmas dinner that made our day feel more special than eating the less-than-appetizing hospital meal on Christmas day.
+Videos were sent to Selah to cheer her up and wish her a Merry Christmas.
+Our friends brought us a delicious Christmas dinner that made our day feel more festive than eating the less-than-appetizing hospital meal.

 Before we were discharged from the hospital, the doctor told us the risks our daughter will have with the medications they prescribed her.
-We have to be super careful that Selah doesn’t get the flu, because with the heart medication she is on, she is at risk of getting Reye’s Syndrome.
+We have to be super careful that Selah doesn’t get the flu or chickenpox.
+With the heart medication she is on, she is at risk of getting Reye’s Syndrome.